Cultivating awareness

 mentoring for movement

 Just certified or feeling stuck?
 You don’t have to figure it out alone.
 Let’s talk—26+ years of teaching informs my mentoring.
-In Good Process.
+Mentoring with Grace

 -